Secondary Qualitative Data Collection Services

 Date of data collection

 As the secondary data is associated with the events those have already happened, it is usually outdated.
-Hence the researcher has to view the date of data collection, duration between data collection and publication and the relevancy of the data with respect to existing situations.
-In the case of census data, date of data collection is the major issue as it is collected once in few years.
+Therefore, the researcher has to consider the date of data collection, the time span between data collection and publication, and the relevancy of the data in relation to the prevailing situations.
+In the case of census data, the date of data collection is the most important issue as it is conducted once in a few years.

-Researchers (Boslaugh, 2007) have observed the following advantages with secondary data:
+Researchers (Boslaugh, 2007) have observed the following advantages with secondary qualitative data collection for market research:

 • Less resource requirements